 Nat – 4 tops + 2 pair of flat sandals + 1 skirt + 1 pair of jeans + 2 legging + 1 jacket + gloves + woolen hat + 1 pair of a fashion Converse + 1 pair of flip-flops.

-When we left Asia at the beginning of April, we bought some warm clothes to face the spring time in Europe.
-Thanks God we got more jackets and gloves, because on April the weather was pretty chilly at the old continent.
-For the first time on this trip around the world we got temperatures below 5ºC.
+When we left Asia at the beginning of April, we bought some warm clothes to face the springtime in Europe.
+Thank God we got more jackets and gloves because on April the weather was pretty chilly at the old continent.
+For the first time on this trip around the world, we got temperatures below 5ºC.
 To travel light you always need to think about the weather of the places you will travel to, spring and summer are definitely the best seasons for backpackers.

 1 MacBook Air [Rob´s old notebook stopped working while we were in Bangkok 🙁 ]